CosmiWaiHang/NP-Y1S2-ID-ASG2/README.md

     2. Try to submit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with an invalid username or password and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.

+1. Top up Page:
+    1. Go to the "Top up Page" page
+    2. Try to top up without logging in
+    3. Try to top up when logged in and verify that a success message appears.

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.